 Angus exhibits his work regularly as well as teaching printmaking and drawing at the National Art School and other institutions around Australia.
 Angus work can be found in the collection of The National Gallery of Australia, The Art Gallery of NSW, The National Art School, Australian Galleries Sydney and Melbourne as well as private collectors.

 Angus' art practice deals with traditional copperplate etching as well as ink drawing and watercolour methods.
 Angus considers himself primarily a printmaker and has a strong attraction towards the evocative aesthetics fused to printmaking’s practical history.
-Angus works nearly exclusively with natural subject matter and through utilizing refined techniques, he enjoys rendering his subjects with a high level of detail in simple, elegant compositions.
+Angus works nearly exclusively deals with natural subject matter and through utilizing refined techniques, he enjoys rendering his subjects with a high level of detail in simple, elegant compositions.

 Angus has always held a fascination for the vast amount of art that has attempted to represent, understand and quantify our natural surroundings.
 He has a particular interest and enthusiasm in naturalist artists of the 18th and 19th Century and the sensibilities of the age of discovery in which they lived.
 These sensitivities for a world full of wonder and mystery along side precise technical abilities and delicate observation skills are important influences in Angus' art practice.